bandprotocol/launch/band-v3-testnet-1/docs/how-to-join-as-a-validator-using-statesync.md

 ## Hardware Requirements

-You have to have at least 16 GB of RAM and 4 CPU Cores to run a node.
+You have to have at least 16 GB of RAM, 4 CPU Cores and storage size of 100GB to run a node.

-**Note:** Storage size for validators will depend on the level of pruning.

 ## Step 1: Set Up Validator Node